dongkwan-kim/dongkwan-kim.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at the [KAIST](https://www.kaist.ac.kr/en) [School of Computing](https://cs.kaist.ac.kr), working under the supervision of Prof. [Alice Oh](https://aliceoh9.github.io/).
-The goal of my research is to understand relational or structured data in nature by leveraging the vast repository of human knowledge encoded in languages.
-In my work, I integrate diverse data types, such as graphs and texts, in a machine learning system.
-This allows me to represent complex structures and uncover novel interactions in the real world's biological, political, and social systems.
-In my work, I use cutting-edge methods such as graph neural networks (GNNs), large language models (LLMs), and their intersected pipelines.
+I am a postdoctoral researcher at [Texas A&M University](https://www.tamu.edu/), working with Prof. [Yang Shen](https://shen-lab.github.io/).
+My research aims to build foundational models for biology and chemistry that understand and integrate multiple data modalities such as graphs and texts.
+The goal of my work is to accelerate scientific discovery by enabling AI systems to reason over complex relational and hierarchical structures found in biological, chemical, and biomedical domains.

-Specifically, my early research covered graph representation learning methods to leverage pairwise and higher-order interactions for graph-structured data (edges [[C2](https://openreview.net/forum?id=Wi5KUNlqWty)], partial subgraphs [[C3](https://dl.acm.org/doi/10.1145/3511808.3557647)], subgraphs [[C4](https://arxiv.org/abs/2204.04510)], and k-hop subgraphs [[C6](https://openreview.net/forum?id=HZgZrtIreg)]).
+During my Ph.D. at [KAIST](https://www.kaist.ac.kr/en) [School of Computing](https://cs.kaist.ac.kr), advised by Prof. [Alice Oh](https://aliceoh9.github.io/), I studied representation learning for structured data, focusing on the intersection of graph neural networks (GNNs) and large language models (LLMs).
+My Ph.D. research contributed to graph representation learning methods that leverage pairwise and higher-order interactions for graph-structured data (edges [[C2](https://openreview.net/forum?id=Wi5KUNlqWty)], partial subgraphs [[C3](https://dl.acm.org/doi/10.1145/3511808.3557647)], subgraphs [[C4](https://arxiv.org/abs/2204.04510)], and k-hop subgraphs [[C6](https://openreview.net/forum?id=HZgZrtIreg)]).

-Currently, I am exploring the intersection of graph and language models, with a focus on discovering latent structures in unstructured language data.
-My ongoing works are 1) searching gene interactions regulating Multiple Sclerosis from single-cell RNA-seq data, 2) developing multi-cultural LLMs by leveraging relations between cultures [[W5](https://openreview.net/forum?id=KsAfPGPZZn)], and 3) analyzing memorization and forgetting dynamics of LLMs, and 4) decoding competing interests in U.S. lobbying networks [[P2](https://arxiv.org/abs/2504.15333)].

 ## Selected Publications ([See all](/publications))